pavel-krivanek/Moose-obsolete/src/all/XML-Parser.package/XMLPushedBackParameterEntity.class/README.md

-An abstract class to wrap pushed-back parameter entities to keep track of the nesting of include sections within entity replacements.
+A class to decorate pushed-back parameter entities to keep track of the nesting of include sections within entity replacements.